QuarkNerd/blog/tmakarem/_posts/2017-03-21-Working-with-Type-Sketch-vs-Adobe-Illustrator.md

 **Text box edges as a mask**

 In Sketch, the height of the text box is used as a mask, which allows you to crop the letters.
-This is very useful for example if you want to show that there’s content beyond the screen you’re designing for, and that the user can scroll.
+This is very useful, for example, if you want to show that there’s content beyond the screen you’re designing for, and that the user can scroll.
 In Illustrator, you can’t crop the letters.
 Text that goes beyond the height of the text box is hidden.
 You would need to outline the font to make it a shape and then add a mask to crop the letters.

 ![Sketch text box masks part of the letters]({{ site.github.url }}/tmakarem/assets/047_Textbox-Sketch.png "Sketch text box masks part of the letters")